Dokkedal/dcm2reg/docs/source/index.rst

-``dcm2reg`` is a module which is useful for preprocessing medical image data, whenever the end goal is to prepare the data for development of e.g. deep learning models which can automatically delineate organs and/or tumors.
+``dcm2reg`` is a module which is useful for preprocessing medical image data, whenever the end goal is to prepare the data for development of e.g. deep learning models which can automatically delineate organs and/or tumours.
 The module is available in ``python`` and is known to work on Windows, however other common operating systems (OS X, Linus) likely work as well, as long as dependencies can be properly installed.